 - Place your saw on the ground.
-Make sure you have a firm footing check that the chain is not touching any object or the ground. - Hold the saw firmly on the ground with your left hand on the front handle - your thumb should be under the handle. - Put your right foot into the rear handle and press down.
+Make sure you have a firm footing - check that the chain is not touching any object or the ground. - Hold the saw firmly on the ground with your left hand on the front handle - your thumb should be under the handle. - Put your right foot into the rear handle or your right heel on the rear hand guard and press down.